Last Updated on January 9, 2023

-I’ll touch up on why a specific variations of the Alarco desktop is recommended over the others here later on, but the version you should go with comes with 6 total RGB fans.
+I’ll touch up on why a specific variation of the Alarco desktop is recommended over the others here later on, but the version you should go with comes with 6 total RGB fans.

-The side panel is tempered glass and all together it’s a good looking aesthetic with the RGB fans and the case put together as a whole.
+The side panel is tempered glass and altogether it’s a good-looking aesthetic with the RGB fans and the case put together as a whole.
 Plenty of ventilation going on as well.

 That about covers everything when it comes to the main features involved with these Alarco PCs – now, onto the important bits about overall gaming performance!